ali-ghanbari/objsim/README.md

 processes, as described in the paper, are responsible for executing test cases against the original and patched program and collect information about the system state right at the exit point(s) of the specified patched method.
-It is worth noting that the values of 32 GB for heap space and 16 GB for PermGen space is consistent with what we state in [system requirements](#system-requirements) section as not every project will need all that space.

 In the rest of this section, we discuss the format of input CSV file expected by ObjSim Maven plugin and the way you can automatically generate the file